 - R v M (Central Criminal Court, 2018): successfully defended a client charged with murder.
 Following his extradition from the USA in November 2016, and after a three-week trial at the Central Criminal Court secured the client’s acquittal on a count of murder.
 The charge related to the violent death by stabbing of a young man in Edmonton on New Year’s Day in 2008.
 Two other men who had been extradited from Jamaica were convicted of murder in 2013.
 The prosecution relied heavily on CCTV footage of the attack on the victim, which followed an altercation on a night bus.
 The alleged joint enterprise involved four men, one of whom has never been apprehended.
 Leading Salma Lalani from 1MCB Chambers;

-- R v R (Central Criminal Court, 2018): Instructed on a multi-handed Murder in which the defendants are accused of fatally shooting the deceased following his objection to their continued efforts to deal drugs in his neighbourhood.
-Central Criminal Court 2018.
-Leading Michael Chamber;
+- R v R (Central Criminal Court, 2018): Instructed on a multi-handed murder in which the defendants are accused of fatally shooting the deceased following his objection to their continued efforts to deal drugs in his neighbourhood.
+Leading Michael Chambers;

 - R v A & Ors (Central Criminal Court, 2017): seven week trial, successfully defended a client on a charge of murder.
 The prosecution alleged that the defendant was armed with a knife and was responsible for the killing.
 The challenges in the case increased when two of the co-defendants sought to blame the defendant.
 The defendants were accused of a drugs related gang killing of the victim who suffered multiple stab wounds.
 Complex challenges involving a cut-throat defence, detailed CCTV and forensic analysis.
 See news item here.
 Leading Salma Lalani from 1MCB Chambers;

 - R v J (Central Criminal Court, May 2017): D charged with the brutal murder of nurse at community psychiatric hospital where he was a resident.
 D was suffering from paranoid schizophrenia (a condition which D refused to acknowledge).
 Prosecution eventually accepted plea to manslaughter.
 D asserted that he had been provoked.
 Disposal recommendations were not agreed as between forensic consultant psychiatrists who were required to give evidence and have conclusions tested.
 In the result a s37 hospital order was made without restriction of time;